 You Must Maintain the Security of Any Password Issued to You.
 If our Services require you to create a password to use certain portions of our Services, then it is your sole responsibility to maintain the security of that password.
 You agree that we shall not be liable for any loss that you may suffer as a result of the authorized or unauthorized use of your password by a third party.
 You shall not allow any person under the age of 18 to use any Service via your registration or password.

-You Must Notify Us of a Breach.
 You agree to immediately notify us of any unauthorized use of your password, any unauthorized use of any account that you may have with us, any violation of this Agreement, or any other breach of security known to you in connection with any product or service available on our Services by sending an email to: firstname.lastname@example.org.

 You Are Responsible for Your Financial Decisions.
 We and our affiliates, through the Services, may provide a venue through which you can obtain information and you can find third-party service providers, such as financial institutions, credit card providers, mortgage brokers, insurance brokers, insurance agents, discount program representatives and other financial professionals (“Service Providers”).
 We do not endorse or recommend the products or services of any Service Provider, and are not an agent or advisor to you or any Service Provider.
 We do not validate or investigate the licensing, certification or other requirements and qualifications of Service Providers.
 It is your responsibility to investigate Service Providers.
 You acknowledge and agree that Service Providers are solely responsible for any services that they may provide to you and that we are not liable for any losses, costs, damages or claims in connection with, arising from, or related to, your use of a Service Provider’s products or services.
 We urge you to obtain the advice of financial advisors, insurance agents, brokers or other qualified professionals who are fully aware of your individual circumstances before you make any financial decisions.
 You acknowledge and agree that you rely on your own judgment and that of such advisors in selecting any products or services offered by Service Providers.